Cyclonecode/mysql-notification/README.md

 > $ npm install

-- Setup your user defined function (UDF) by adding the shared library into mysqls plugin folder
+- Setup your user defined function (UDF) by adding the shared library into mysqls plugin folder, this folder can be located by executing `SHOW VARIABLES LIKE 'plugin_dir';` from the mysql client.

 > $ cp mysql-notification.so /usr/local/mysql/lib/plugin/.